junxit/us-congress-bills-117/metadata.md

 - 2022-02-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 422 - 4, 1 Present (Roll no. 41). (text: 02/01/2022 CR H318)
 - 2022-02-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 422 - 4, 1 Present (Roll no. 41).(text: 02/01/2022 CR H318)
 - 2022-02-08 — The title of the measure was amended.
 Agreed to without objection.
+- 2022-02-09 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.